Improving Containers by Listening to Customers

 At AWS, we build our product roadmap based upon feedback from our customers.
 The following three new features have all come about because customers have asked us to solve specific issues they have face when building and operating sophisticated container-based applications.

-Managed Node Groups for Amazon EKS
+Managed Node Groups for Amazon Elastic Kubernetes Service (EKS)

 Our customers have told us that they want to focus on building innovative solutions for their customers, and focus less on the heavy lifting of managing Kubernetes infrastructure.